 Also called “retching” or “dry heaving,” gagging can involve the upper gastrointestinal tract all the way down to the stomach.
 Gagging is sometimes (but not always) followed by vomiting and may occur with nausea.

 Gagging can sometimes be confused with coughing or sneezing so it’s important to watch the symptoms carefully to tell the difference.
 If you’re not sure, you can take a video to show to your veterinarian.

 Also Read: Pica In Cats: Causes, Symptoms, & Treatment

 What Causes Gagging In Cats?

-As we’ve mentioned, gagging is a reflex of the body to protect it from harmful substances.
-It can be caused by a multitude of conditions.
-The main ones in cats include;
+As we’ve mentioned, gagging is a reflex that protects the body from harmful substances.
+Gagging can be caused by a multitude of conditions.
+The main ones in cats include:

-Cats, especially young, playful ones, can sometimes ingest harmful objects, such as string, tinsel, plastic, bones, etc. These objects can cause gagging and potentially get stuck in the upper gastrointestinal tract.
-They can also travel to the stomach and intestines where they can cause a blockage.
-This will cause retching and likely vomiting, along with other symptoms.
+Cats, especially young, playful ones, can sometimes ingest harmful objects, such as string, tinsel, plastic, bones, etc. These objects can cause gagging and potentially become stuck in the upper gastrointestinal tract.
+Objects can also travel to the stomach and intestines where they can cause a blockage, which often causes cause retching and vomiting, along with other symptoms.

 Also Read: Why Do Cats Gag At Combs?